microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 ## Next steps

 The information above should be enough to build simple Remote UI components.
-For more advanced scenarios see [advanced Remote UI concepts](advanced-remote-ui.md).
+For more advanced scenarios see [Advanced Remote UI concepts](advanced-remote-ui.md).